Friday, June 13, 2025

 Comorbid Conditions Impacting Diabetic Health

-Other illnesses can make diabetes worse.
-Conditions like high blood pressure or high cholesterol put extra strain on the body.
+Other illnesses can worsen diabetes—conditions like high blood pressure or cholesterol strain the body.
 For example, Mayo Clinic research shows heart disease and diabetes often go together.

 This doubles the risk of serious problems.
 It’s vital to manage these conditions together for senior health challenges with diabetes.